mathbarre/InexactStronglyConvexForwardBackward/Readme.md

 ### Organization

-- The proofs folder contains [mathematica](https://www.wolfram.com/mathematica/) notebooks to verify the proofs of Theorem 3.1 and 5.1 from the paper.
+- The proofs folder contains [mathematica](https://www.wolfram.com/mathematica/) notebooks to help verify the proofs of Theorem 3.1 and 5.1 from the paper.
 - The ISCFB folder contains the python code to reproduce experiments appearing in the paper.

 ### Running the experiments